Portugal Tax for Brazilian Retirees: What Changes in 2026

 The Brazil-Portugal treaty (Decreto nº 4.012/2001) has not changed.
 It still governs which country has the right to tax each type of income.

 Brazil may also withhold tax at source on certain pension payments made to non-residents (typically a 25% flat rate for fiscal non-residents).
-The treaty provides for a credit: the tax you pay at source in Brazil is credited against your Portuguese IRS bill.
-You pay the higher of the two rates, not both in full.
+The treaty provides a credit mechanism for tax paid at source in Brazil against Portuguese IRS; the exact result depends on the treaty and domestic rules.

 What Happens If You Do Not File Saída Definitiva